Steadfast Allies Safeguarding Your Rights And Future

 Child Support in San Antonio

 However, if you have legitimately lost your job, and you really cannot find one, then voluntary underemployment or unemployment calculations will not apply to you.
-Rather, you will be obligated to pay child support based on the legal assumption that you are making minimum wage for 40 hours per week.
+Instead, you will be obligated to pay child support based on the legal assumption that you are making a minimum wage for 40 hours per week.
 If you have one child, this will amount to about $290 per month in support.

 What percentage will you pay?